WATDAHECKLOL-Softworks/Bloop-s-gift-to-site-19/README.md

 Vex - Contributor & Tester, came up with two ways to bypass the server anti-cheat, and also gave suggestions on what is next And also was behind the server breaker script that happened not to long ago...

-The site-19 skiddies - You tried our best to mimic features you didn't have, it was cute, but better luck next time.
+The site-19 skiddies - You tried your best to mimic features you didn't have, it was cute, but better luck next time.
 ThunderGemios10 - Being lazy and not patching becuase they aren't "game breaking".

 ---